-Unfortunately for Elon, Justine is a writer so after the marriage collapsed, she penned a hit piece in Marie Claire magazine where she vented her marital woes.
+Unfortunately for Elon, Justine is a writer.
+So after the marriage collapsed, she penned a hit piece for Marie Claire magazine, where she vented her marital woes.

 Elon mostly opted for a dignified silence.

-Justine’s vengeful article may or may not have been partly fueled by the fact that within six weeks of filing for divorce, Elon had met and gotten engaged to Talulah Riley.
+Justine’s vengeful article may or may not have been partly fueled by the fact that within six weeks of their marriage crumbling and Elon filing for divorce, he had met and gotten engaged to someone else.

 An emotional roller coaster

 But the bliss was not long-lived.
-In January 2012 Elon announced they were no longer together.
-He told Forbes magazine he had fallen out of love.
+In January 2012, Elon announced they had been separated for months.
+He told Forbes magazine that he had fallen out of love.
 The couple divorced.

 Then a twist.
 Talulah and Elon gave it another shot and remarried the following year (2013).
 But after two bumpy years, they divorced once more in 2015.

-They remain friends, and Talulah has even called him her best friend.
+They remain friends.
+Talulah has even called him her best friend.

 12. Elon’s Tesla is the most valuable car company in the world

 Now to Elon’s strengths.
-In 2017 Tesla, who is owned and lead by Musk, became the most valuable U.S. car maker.
+In 2017 Tesla, who is owned and led by Musk, became the most valuable U.S. carmaker.

-And in June 2020 Tesla became the most valuable car maker in the world, dethroning Toyota, the Japanese giant that had been comfortably sitting in the #1 spot for years.
+And in June 2020, Tesla became the most valuable carmaker in the world.
+It dethroned Toyota, the Japanese giant that had been comfortably sitting in the #1 spot for years.